 Calibration 252 Independently Certified Subcontractor Under Common Ownership References: CCS-101-V3.1 (C5.1) Situation: Organizations are allowed to outsource processing and handling of claimed materials to subcontractors.
 In this case the organization acts as a contracting organization.
 Following CCS-101-V3.1-C5.1, a subcontractor shall not have common ownership with the contracting organization, thus the contracting organization is not permitted to list a facility under common ownership as an associated subcontractor.
 It has been requested that a contracting organization should be allowed to list an independently certified subcontractor as a subcontractor in their scope certificate, although they are under common ownership.
-This request arises from various factors, including geographic considerations, as the contracting organization and the independently certified subcontractor could be situated in different countries.
+This request arises from various factors, including geographic considerations, as the contracting organization and the independently certified subcontractor could

+Calibration 252 Independently Certified Subcontractor Under Common Ownership be situated in different countries.
 Additionally, differences in certification bodies may contribute to this request, as each entity may be certified by a separate certification body.
 Interpretation: An independently certified subcontractor under common ownership with the contracting organization may be listed as an independently certified subcontractor under the contracting organization's scope certificate.
 Following CCS-102-D3.4.1, the independently certified subcontractor shall not be audited as part of the contracting organization's audit.

-Calibration 252 Independently Certified Subcontract or Under Common Ownership er common ownership to be included under separate scope certificates with the same Conformity and Iss ue Date: 2/28/2024 Status: Issued
+Textile Exchange encourages sites under common ownership to be included under the same scope certificate (preferred) or separate scope certificates with the same certification body where workable.
+Conformity and Iss sue Date: 2/28/2024 Status: Issued

-Calibration 249 Use of TE-ID for Assured Claims References: TE-301-V1.3 (B3.10) Situation: The implementation of the Textile Exchafacility in Textile Exchange's database, to responsible certification body name requorganizations who have received confirm formal claim approval application. hus replacing the license number and uirement for all assured claims made by Interpretation: TE-301-V1.3 Standards Claims Policy B3.10, and all other criteria under Section B: Assured Claims that refer to a certified organization's license number and responsible certification body name, may be replaced or accompanied by a certified organization's TE-ID.
+Calibration 249 Use of TE-ID for Assured Claims References: TE-301-V1.3 (B3.10) Situation: The implementation of the Textile Exchange ID (TE-ID) will be used to identify a facility in Textile Exchange's database, thus replacing the license number and responsible certification body name requirement for all assured claims made by organizations who have received confirmation of their TE-ID and submitted a formal claim approval application.
+Interpretation: TE-301-V1.3 Standards Claims Policy B3.10, and all other criteria under Section B: Assured Claims that refer to a certified organization's license number and responsible certification body name, may be replaced or accompanied by a certified organization's TE-ID.
 Conformity and Issue Date: 1/30/2024 Status: Issued